Israelitisches Familienblatt: Jüdisches Nachrichtenblatt (1938–1943)

 On 23 November 1938, the Jüdisches Nachrichtenblatt (Jewish news gazette) appeared the first time.
-It was an official gazette under Gestapo control, occupied to a large extent with announcing the ever-growing number of anti-Semitic discriminations imposed by the Reich's government in the aftermath of the November Pogroms.
+It was an official gazette under Gestapo control, occupied to a large extent with announcing the ever-growing number of antisemitic regulations imposed by the Reich's government in the aftermath of the November Pogroms.

-In order not to evoke more unease among non-persecuted Germans with the increasing anti-Semitic discriminations, as secretly reported to the Reich's government they preferred not to publicise their invidiousnesses anymore, so that many of them very exclusively published in the Nachrichtenblatt, not freely available on sale, but by subscription only for Jews.
-Periodical Nazi secret service surveys on the German public opinion about positions as to Jews had revealed, especially after the November Pogroms, frequent discontent and disgust, more so in urban centres, in western and southern Germany than elsewhere, and the opinion that destroying other people's property and beating people in the streets as well as setting synagogues onto fire, goes much too far, such crimes would not go unpaid.
+In order not to evoke more unease among non-persecuted Germans with the increasing antisemitic dictates, as secretly reported to the Reich's government the government preferred to limit public awareness of their injustices by announcing them exclusively in the Nachrichtenblatt, not freely available on sale, but by subscription only for Jews.
+Periodical Nazi secret service surveys on the German public opinion about antisemitic policies had revealed, especially after the November Pogroms, frequent discontent and disgust, more so in urban centres, in western and southern Germany than elsewhere, and the opinion that destroying other people's property, beating people in the streets, and setting synagogues on fire were criminal acts that should not go unpunished.

 On 16 December Hans Hinkel, State commissioner for Prussian theatre affairs including the Kulturbund Deutscher Juden, in Goebbels' Propaganda Ministry, declared in front of Dr. Werner Levie (1903–1945), a Dutchman and therefore one of the few available members – not hiding or arrested – of the Kulturbund's executive board, that until the end of December all the still existing 76 Jewish publishing companies were to be shut down or sold to new owners.
-The few publications, which would still be permitted to appear, are to be directed by a publishing department to be formed within the Kulturbund.
+The few publications that would still be permitted to appear were to be directed by a publishing department to be formed within the Kulturbund.